emilioicai/image-gallery/README.md

 npm start
 ```

-Start the development server with this command:
+Watch the files to rebuild bundle on development:

 ```
-npm start-dev
+npm run watch
 ```

 Setup